edibotopic/edibotopic-website/content/blog/2023-08-01-making-simple-PRs.md

 # Where to Start

 You probably want to start with a project that interests you.
-The best way to find such a project is to use and enjoy free and open-source software.
+The best way to find such a project is to use and enjoy open-source software.
 If you find an issue in software that you use then try to determine how you might fix it.